 - Energy companies

-Our team of renewable energy solicitors offer specialist expertise to businesses and individuals across the energy supply chain.
-We provide commercial advice and support to our clients throughout every aspect of an energy project, making it possible for our clients to exploit the renewable energy opportunities and mitigate the risks of operating within the sector.
+Our team of solicitors are able to offer specialist expertise to businesses and individuals across a span of industries.
+We provide commercial advice and support to our clients throughout every aspect, making it possible for our clients to exploit new opportunities and mitigate the risks of operating within their sectors.

 Our energy lawyers offer expertise across a range of energy technologies.
 These include:

 - Gas & oil extraction and storage, including legal advice on fracking

 Our team also includes specialist renewable energy solicitors from across our service lines, and together we deliver expertise to our clients in the following areas:

 - Property, corporate and business acquisitions and disposals

 - Planning applications and site preparation, including obtaining the necessary permits, licences and insurances to enable you to carry out works

 - Acquiring and granting of easements and rights of way

 - Advice on compliance with the regulatory framework to ensure energy works are carried out safely and prosecution is avoided